dataresearchcenter/memorious/README.rst

 ``memorious`` is a light-weight web scraping toolkit.
 It supports scrapers that collect structured or un-structured data.
 This includes the following use cases:

-* Make crawlers modular and simple tasks re-usable
+* Make crawlers modular and simple tasks reusable
 * Provide utility functions to do common tasks such as data storage, HTTP session management
 * Integrate crawlers with the Aleph and FollowTheMoney ecosystem
 * Get out of your way as much as possible